 The LPA includes 9 stations total – 4 in Pinellas, 3 in Hillsborough, and 2 in Pasco.
 Four of the nine stations (SR 54, 54th Avenue, Tropicana Field, and 4th Street) are neighborhood stations that will be funded as part of the RRT project.
 Five of the stations (Gateway, Westshore, Downtown Tampa, USF Area, and SR 56) are intermodal centers that are being funded and constructed separately from the RRT Project.

 In the Board approved plan, RRT will operate in dedicated freeway BRT lanes – on the north end from Pasco to Downtown Tampa and on the south end from Downtown St. Petersburg to the Pinellas Gateway Area.
 From Gateway, it will operate in express lanes and continue in the express lanes across the Howard Frankland Bridge.
 Between Westshore and Downtown Tampa, the RRT will operate in mixed traffic.

 This one-page fact sheet includes succinct information about Regional Rapid Transit:

 - How to Get Involved

 The parking fact sheet shows station-by-station how much parking will be needed in each neighborhood.
 Among the PD&E study results:

 - No parking garages will be built

 - Stations will meet community needs

 Detailed information on the Project Development and Environmental Study is included here, including the Project Management and Public Involvement Plans, Evaluation Plans, and Summary Reports from April 2020.

-A number of potential alignments along this route have been studied, using different combinations of existing roadway, express lanes, and dedicated lanes.
+A number of potential alignments along this route have been studied, using different combinations of existing roadways, express lanes, and dedicated lanes.
 Click the maps below to learn more on each.